Amanda L Sanchez

 Sanchez, A. L., Hoskins, K., Pettit, A. R., Momplaisir, F., Gross, R., Brady, K. A., Hoffacker, C., Zentgraf, K., & Beidas, R. A. (In Press).
 Stakeholder Perspectives on Implementing an Evidence-Based Behavioral Intervention for People with HIV: A Rapid Qualitative Analysis of Implementation Determinants.
 Journal of Acquired Immune Deficiency Syndromes.

-Sanchez, A. L., Comer, J. S., & LaRoche, M. (in press).
+Sanchez, A. L., Comer, J. S., & LaRoche, M. (2022).
 Enhancing the Responsiveness of Family-Based CBT Through Culturally Informed Case Conceptualization and Treatment Planning.
 Cognitive and Behavioral Practice.

 Sanchez, A. L., Jent, J., Aggarwal, N., Chavira, D., Coxe, S., Garcia, D., LaRoche, M. & Comer, J. S. (2022).
 Person-centered cultural assessment can improve child mental health service engagement and outcomes.
 Journal of Clinical Child and Adolescent Psychology, 51(1), 1-22.